 Scenario Gas and LNG Assumptions Medium Energy Domestic gas production and global LNG markets continue as per market expectations (central estimate) and are consistent with current growth in Australia's production levels.
-High Energy (central estimate) and are consistent with current growth in Australia's production revers.
-Domestic gas production is higher than expected (exceeding production required for LNG).
+High Energy Domestic gas production is higher than expected (exceeding production required for LNG).
 Australia's international competitiveness for gas exports is higher than the medium scenario.
 Hurdles for fuel substitution are expected to discourage switching between gas and electricity usage.
 This means, for example, if gas prices were low, industry would not be able to easily switch from electricity to gas due to either prohibitive infrastructure costs or specific production processes which will not allow it.
 Global demand for LNG is stronger than in the medium scenario, encouraging higher exports.